SirPlease/L4D2-Competitive-Rework/README.md

 # **L4D2 Competitive Rework**

 **IMPORTANT NOTES** - **DON'T IGNORE THESE!**
-* The goal for this repo is to work on **Linux**, specifically Ubuntu/Debian.
+* The goal for this repo is to work on **Linux**, but Windows support is available.
-> There is Windows support in this repo, but not everything is, you are of course welcome to contribute to get Windows fully up to date!
+> While Windows is supported by the repository, there may be things that don't fully function on Windows that we may have missed.
+> Please report any issues you run into!
 * This repository only supports Sourcemod **1.11** and up.

 ## **About:**

-This is mainly a project that focuses on reworking the very outdated platform for competitive L4D2 for **Linux** Servers.
+This project started off with a focus on reworking the very outdated platform for competitive L4D2.
-It will contain both much needed fixes that are simply unable to be implemented on the older sourcemod versions as well as incompatible and outdated files being updated to working versions.
+In its current state it allows anyone to host their own up to date competitive L4D2 servers.
+This project is **Actively Developed**.

 > **Included Matchmodes:**
-* **Zonemod 2.8.7**
+* **Zonemod 2.8.8**
 * **Zonemod Hunters**
 * **Zonemod Retro**
 * **NeoMod 0.4a**